-Comparable Area I: The dwelling in this Area has sanitary sewer service.
+Comparable Area I: All structures in this Areas have sanitary sewer service.
 A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area serves all residences.

-Comparable Area II: The dwelling in this Area has sanitary sewer service.
+Comparable Area II: All structures in this Areas have sanitary sewer service.
 A publicly-owned, minimum 8" main in a manner comparable to the Annexation Area serves all residences.